longkerdandy/SparklerNet/README.md

 - **DCMD**: Device command
 - **STATE**: Host application state message

-## Sample Application

-The project includes a sample named `SimpleHostApplication` that demonstrates how to initialize, connect, receive messages, and send commands.
-Please refer to the `SparklerNet.Samples` project for more details.

 ## Dependencies

 - Google.Protobuf (3.32.1)
 - Microsoft.Extensions.Logging (9.0.9)
 - MQTTnet (5.0.1.1416)
-- JetBrains.Annotations (2025.2.2)

 ## Contribution Guidelines